moliver28/research-handbook/content/job-families/finance/procurement-operations.md

 - Negotiate the most cost effective global/regional/local arrangements with airlines, travel agencies, hotels,  car rental companies and corporate cards to ensure the company receives the best possible quality of products and services at the lowest possible cost
 - Maintain relationships with suppliers to ensure best-in-class service and competitive pricing

-#### Travel and Expense Manager (Intermediate) Requirements
+#### Sr. Travel and Expense Manager Requirements

-- 7+ years experience as a Global Travel Manager, or relevant Travel industry experience
+- 5 - 7 years experience as a Global Travel Manager, or relevant Travel industry experience
 - Strong knowledge of industry leading travel and expense systems
 - Proficiency in corporate card program trends and best practices
 - Experience with the design and implementation of corporate travel and expense programs